AlyNat75/Identifying-Gravitationally-Lensed-FRBs/README.md

 # Identifying-Gravitationally-Lensed-FRBs
-Group astrophysics research project through the Aspiring Scholars Directed Research Program (ASDRP).
+A group astrophysics research project through the Aspiring Scholars Directed Research Program (ASDRP).

+For more details on the project, please see: [Research Poster](Poster.pdf)